ZackMFleischman/storybook-generator/README.md

 ### Key Features

+- **Project Management**: Sidebar drawer to create, load, and switch between projects
+- **Resume Progress**: Automatically returns to where you left off when loading a project
-- **Iterative Editing**: Users can provide feedback on any section (characters, plot points, pages) and regenerate with changes
+- **Iterative Editing**: Provide feedback on any section and regenerate with changes
+- **AI Response Caching**: Global cache avoids repeated API calls for identical prompts
 - **Age-Appropriate Content**: Supports ages 3-5 (simple vocabulary) and 5-8 (more complex narrative)
 - **Configurable**: Page count, tone keywords, art style, text composition mode